NeoAxis/NeoAxisEngine/README.md

 <h2>Frequently Asked Questions</h2>
 <ul>
-<li><b>Did I understand correctly that the NeoAxis Engine is provided free of charge with full source code, while the royalties are completely absent?
+<li><b>Did I understand correctly that the NeoAxis Engine is provided free of charge with full source code, while the no any royalties?
 I should not even add splash screen when starting my game, just mention it in the credits?</b></li>
 <li>That's right.
-However, we will be glad of any help in the development of the engine, including its popularization.</li>
+However, we will be glad of any help with the development of the engine, including its popularization.</li>
 </ul>